suredone/qdone/README.md

   Options:

     -h, --help              output usage information
     -V, --version           output the version number
-    -p, --prefix <prefix>  Prefex to place at the front of each SQS queue name [qdone_] --region <region>      AWS region for Queues
+    --prefix <prefix>       Prefex to place at the front of each SQS queue name [qdone_] --fail-suffix <suffix>  Suffix to append to each queue to generate fail queue name [_failed] --region <region>       AWS region for Queues

   AWS SQS Authentication: